How to help children succeed with dyslexia

 What does success with dyslexia look like?

 Success is not just about learning to read and spell perfectly.
 It’s also about children finding confidence and trust in themselves.
 This is what we want to explore in this section of the site.
-Here you will find resources for dyslexia, to support you as a parent: frequently asked questions, inspiration, guides and positivity.
+Here you will find resources to support you as a parent: frequently asked questions, inspiration, guides and ideas on how to help children succeed with dyslexia.

 Much of children’s success depends on parents not just supporting their learning needs, but also helping them apprehend their situation adequately.
 This means understanding the source of their struggle, addressing the fact that things are more difficult for them, and realizing that they are more than their difficulty.